 Conditions

-- Valid student, faculty/staff, or membership cards are required every time you use the facility.
-Cards are to be left at the Customer Service Desk for the duration of your workout.
+• Valid student, faculty/staff, or membership cards are required every time you use the facility.

-- All student, faculty/staff and membership cards are non –transferable and unauthorized access of the Fit Centre may result in
+• All student, faculty/staff and membership cards are non –transferable and unauthorized access of the Fit Centre may result in suspension of membership privileges.

 Additional